 Brooke S. West

-A medical sociologist, Dr. West has worked on programs that foster sexual and reproductive health and enhance the safety of people who use drugs.
+Dr. West is a health justice scholar who works on programs that foster sexual and reproductive health and enhance the rights of people who use drugs.

-Dr. Brooke S. West is an assistant professor at the Columbia School of Social Work and faculty affiliate of the Social Intervention Group and is on the steering committee for the Columbia Population Research Center (PRA: HIV and Reproductive Health).
-As a medical sociologist, Dr. West’s research focuses on the social, economic, physical and policy factors underlying inequities in health among marginalized and criminalized populations, both globally and domestically.
-Drawing on both social science and public health approaches, her work centers primarily on the social and structural determinants of substance use and HIV/STI, with newer work examining violence exposure and reproductive health.
+Dr. Brooke S. West is an associate professor at the Columbia School of Social Work and faculty affiliate of the Social Intervention Group and is on the steering committee for the Columbia Population Research Center (PRA: HIV and Reproductive Health).
+As a medical sociologist, Dr. West’s research focuses on health justice and the social, economic, physical and policy factors underlying inequities in health, both globally and domestically.
+Drawing on both social science and public health approaches, including intervention science, social network analysis, and place-based research, her work centers primarily on responding to the social and structural drivers of substance use-related harms and sexual and reproductive health.

 Before joining the School of Social Work, Dr. West was an assistant professor in the Division of Infectious Diseases and Global Public Health at the University of California San Diego (UCSD) with a dual appointment in the Department of Sociology.
 Prior to her appointment at UCSD she was a postdoctoral fellow on a T32 focused on substance use and infectious diseases.
 Dr. West received her PhD in Sociomedical Sciences from Columbia University’s Mailman School of Public Health and her MA in Sociology from Cornell University.